You are currently viewing PySpark SQL Date and Timestamp Functions

 PYSPARK TIMESTAMP FUNCTION SIGNATURETIMESTAMP FUNCTION DESCRIPTION

-current_timestamp ()Returns the current timestamp as a timestamp column
+hour(column)Return the hours from a timestamp column

 Date and Timestamp Window Functions